 IFRS 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
 This change in accounting means that gains caused by the deterioration of an entity's own credit risk on such liabilities are no longer recognised in profit or loss.
-IFRS 9 is effective for annual periods commencing on or after January 1, 2018.
+IFRS 9 is effective for annual periods commencing on or after 1 January 2018.

-- The amendment to IAS 1 aim to address perceived impediments to preparers exercising their judgement in presenting their financial reports.
+- An amendment to IAS 24 deals with Related Party Disclosures.
+This amendment is part of the 'Annual Improvements to IFRSs 2010-2012 cycle'.
+It clarifies that an entity providing key management personnel services to the reporting entity or to the parent of the reporting entity is a related party of the reporting entity.
+This amendment is effective for periods beginning on or after 1 July 2014. - The amendment to IAS 1 aim to address perceived impediments to preparers exercising their judgement in presenting their financial reports.
 The amendments are designed to further encourage companies to apply professional judgement in determining what information to disclose in their financial statements.
 The amendments make clear that materiality applies to the whole of financial statements and that the inclusion of immaterial information can inhibit the usefulness of financial disclosures.
 Furthermore, the amendments clarify that companies should use professional judgement in determining where and in what order information is presented in the financial disclosures.
-The amendment is effective for periods beginning on or after January 1, 2016. - An amendment to IFRS 7 issued as part of the 'Annual Improvements to IFRSs 2012-2014 cycle', on 25 September 2014.
-The amendments provide additional guidance to clarify whether a servicing contract is continuing involvement in a transferred asset for the purposes of the disclosures required in relation to transferred assets.
-This amendment is effective for annual periods commencing on or after January 1, 2016
+The amendment is effective for periods beginning on or after 1 January 2016.